 In March 2012, Vayron family arranged on my kind request a very interesting tasting of 15 vintages - 1985-1989-1990 (magnum)-1995-1999-2000-2001-2003-2005-2006-2007-2008-2009-2010-2011.
 It was a great opportunity for me to experience several surprises, diversity of styles and influence of young winemaker's generation on making wine.
 It was really great to see that Bourgneuf still maintains the traditional Pomerol style and doesn't fall down in the trap of modern vinification gimmicks.

-Crasse de fer from soil of Bourgneuf - iron dirt - stoned firm yellow clay containing iron oxide (brown spots) - this is the famous subsoil of Pomerol!
+Crasse de fer from the soil of Bourgneuf.
+It's iron dirt or stoned firm yellow clay, containing iron oxide (brown spots).This is the famous subsoil of Pomerol!

 2018 BOURGNEUF (barrel sample) 95+p

 Tasted twice - last time in October 2019.
 Consistent notes.
-Rather elegant than powerful wine with creamy fruit, finesse, chocolate flavours, velvety, complex and with fat fruity finish.
+Rather elegant than powerful wine with creamy fruit, finesse, chocolate flavours, velvety, complex and with a fat fruity finish.
 Splendid effort.
 This was in April 2019.
-Six months later, it put on weight and tasted more concentrated, more complex and with longer finish.
+Six months later, it put on weight and tasted more concentrated, more complex and with a lengthy finish.

 2017 BOURGNEUF 93+p

 Tasted three times - last time in October 2019.
 Consistent notes.
 This property produced a really seductive wine with fine elegance, charm, silky fruit and tannin and fine fruity finish.
 Delicate, stylish and with much finesse.